-FPM, FIL Life's primary administration outsourcing provider, had 100% capability to continue operations with staff working from home.
+FPM, FIL Life's primary administration outsourcing provider, retained 100% capability to continue operations with staff working from home.
 All staff had the required equipment and accessed internal systems remotely within secure environments.
-Operational and Client Servicing across business areas has continued to function as normal despite the disruption and increased volume of client queries and transactions.
+Operational and Client Servicing across business areas continued to function as normal.

-Keeping customers well-informed during the crisis has been a top priority for the Company.
-All members were sent a letter from Anne Richards, Fidelity International's Chief Executive Officer (CEO), in recognition of the extraordinary circumstances, in March 2020, and regular updates have been published on the Fidelity Retirement website.
+Keeping customers well-informed during the crisis has been a top priority for the Company, and regular updates have been published on the Fidelity Retirement website.
 FIL Life has been working with scheme employers to understand the potential impacts on their business and servicing requirements as a result of COVID-19.

-Further information on the impact of COVID-19 on the Company can be found under sections B.8.3, C.7.2, D.4 and E.6.2.
+Further information on the impact of COVID-19 on the Company can be found under sections B.7.3, C.7.3, D.4 and E.6.2.